feradauto/nlp4sg/README.md

 # Beyond Good Intentions: Reporting the Research Landscape of NLP for Social Good

-For reproduction of the models place the "data", "dataset" and "outputs" folders in this directory_
+For reproduction of the models place the "data", "dataset" and "outputs" folders in this directory <br/>

-"sg_classifier" folder corresponds to the code for the dataset creation and the task_ "sg_match" folder" corresponds to the code for the models of task 2_ "sg_information_extraction" folder corresponds to the code for the models of task 3_
+"sg_classifier" folder corresponds to the code for the dataset creation and the task <br/>
+"sg_match" folder" corresponds to the code for the models of task 2 <br/>
+"sg_information_extraction" folder corresponds to the code for the models of task 3 <br/>

 ## General installation instructions